November 18, 2020

 - Train drivers how to avoid hijackings or theft of property–keep vehicles locked when parked and avoid conversation on open channels or with strangers about route, cargo, and destinations.

-- Consider an escort or guard for high-hazard shipments (e.g., explosives, radioactive materials, or inhalation hazard toxics).
+- Also included in the hazmat transportation checklist is to consider having an escort or guard for high-hazard shipments (e.g., explosives, radioactive materials, or inhalation hazard toxics).

 - Consider using advanced technology to track or protect your cargo en route to their destination (e.g., satellite tracking systems, antitheft systems for trailers and tractors, and surveillance systems).
 GPS tracking systems should relay updates more frequently.

 - Install tamper-proof seals on all valves and package or container openings.

 - This hazmat transportation checklist also suggests implementing a system for a customer to alert the shipper if a hazardous materials shipment is not received when expected.

 - When products are delivered by your hazardous waste transportation services provider, check the carrier's identity with shipping documents provided by the shipper.

 - Get to know your customers and their hazardous materials programs.
 If you suspect you shipped or delivered a hazardous material to someone who may intend to use it for a criminal activity, notify your local FBI office or local law enforcement officials.

 - Report any suspicious or unusual behavior or incidents to your local law enforcement officials.